mariaLeoveanu/PythonCourse/README.txt

 Course 3: Intoduction to some structures: tuples, operations on strings Assignment 3: Personal Numerical Code validator.
 User gives information about date of birth, place of birth and his/hers personal code.
 The program checks if the information given coincides with the code given and displays a message accordingly

+Course 4: Introduction to web scraping.
+Simple demo of automatically filling form fields with selenium.